If you’re on the hunt for cheap liability car insurance, include GEICO in your search. Consider Auto-Owners, Erie and USAA, too, if you can.

 Based on our data, the average liability-only car insurance policy from Erie is $62 per month cheaper than its average full-coverage policy.
 (The latter usually includes liability, collision and comprehensive coverage.)

-The average liability-only policy from CSAA, though, is $122 per month cheaper than the same provider’s average full-coverage policy.
+The average cost of liability insurance from CSAA, though, is $122 per month cheaper than the same provider’s average full-coverage policy.

 The difference between these two companies proves how important it is to shop around and compare auto insurance quotes.
 And this is true whether you’re looking for cheap basic car insurance or a policy that offers liability, collision, comprehensive and other coverages.